-An LPA is a legal document which ensures that if you lose mental capacity, your named attorney has the authority to take care of things for you.
+An LPA is a legal document which ensures that, if you lose mental capacity, your named attorney has the authority to take care of things for you.
 Your attorney must make all decisions in your best interests.

-Mental capacity can be lost due to Dementia, mental health problems, brain injury, alcohol or drug misuse, side effects from medical treatment, or other illness or disability.
+Mental capacity can be lost due to dementia, mental health problems, brain injury, alcohol or drug misuse, side effects from medical treatment, or other illness or disability.

 Different types of LPA